It’s a pretty great tweet.

 Several other studies report the same sort of results.
 The most interesting things to me are A) The increase in protein synthesis B) The increase in blood flow (which can provide nutrients for recovery) C) That actual hypertrophy can be stimulated in tendons D) that even body weight squats increase tendon stiffness in elderly and untrained populations.
 But what was most interesting to me on a personal level was that “collagen synthesis in human tendon rises by around 100% with just one bout (60 min) of acute exercise, and the elevated collagen synthesis is still present 3 days after exercise (Fig. 3; Miller et al. 2005).
 In skeletal muscle, the rate of collagen synthesis also increases with exercise, in a time-dependent manner that follows the increase in myofibrillar protein synthesis with exercise (Miller et al. 2005).”
 What this means for people who have had chronic tendinopathy, is hard to say.
 But what inferred that it could mean is that training with more frequency than I’m used to could increase the protein turnover rate in my knee and promote recovery.
 Given my own hypothesis that overuse injuries often come from explosive exercise and sudden acceleration of a limb which puts tremendous force on connective tissue despite low resistance, I decided that squatting more frequently with heavy enough weight to induce protein synthesis could help my knee.

 I thus decreased my weight on squats, began using a high-bar Olympic depth, squat and hit the gym 3 days in a row during week one.
 Then week two I did the same thing and the weights that were very heavy using that style of squat went up very easily.
 I ended up squatting a personal best (345 pounds with no belt, no spotter, and no struggle) even compared to my wider power-lifting stance.
-This week I squatted five days in a row.
+This week I did

 Starting Thursday morning I woke up with no knee pain.
 Today I still have no knee pain.
 Now, any number of things could have contributed to my apparent recovery after eight years of tendinitis.
 I could have just finally eaten enough protein, I could have finally slept enough, maybe I ate a magic vegetable like in a video game, it could be placebo though I imagine that would have fixed it years ago, or perhaps a wizard did it.
 But, the only variable I changed in my one subject sample group was exercise frequency.
 Now, my shoulders feel a bit beat up from squatting heavy for 5 days in a row.
 My lower back is pretty sore too.
 I certainly read less this week because the trips to the gym eat up evening time after work, but my knee feels better.
 I did chores around the house all morning and hardly noticed.
 Normally my knee remains in the fore on my consciousness when I’m picking things up, fixing things, or bumping it into stuff.
 It was unnoticeable today.
 I’ll tell you what happens in the future.